elastic/package-spec/README.md

 # Specification Versioning

-Package specifications are versioned.
-Versions follow the [semantic versioning](https://semver.org/) scheme.
-In the context of package specifications, this means the following.
+Package Spec version follows [semantic versioning](https://semver.org) for its compatibility with the Stack and only partially for the packages format.
+That means that patch versions may include stricter validations for packages, but they should not include support for new features.
+Major versions are reserved for significant changes in the format of the files, the structure of packages or the interpretation of the Package Spec.

-* Packages must specify the specification version they are using.
+Packages must specify the specification version they are using.
 This is done via the `format_version` property in the package's root `manifest.yml` file.
 The value of `format_version` must conform to the semantic versioning scheme.

-* Specifications are defined by schema files and semantic rules, some attributes or files will only be available since, or till a version.
+Specifications are defined by schema files and semantic rules, some attributes or files will only be available since, or till a version.

-* Note that the latest version of each major may include a pre-release suffix, `e.g. 1.4.0-alpha1`.
-This indicates that this version is still under development and may be changed multiple times.
+Note that some versions may include a pre-release suffix, `e.g. 1.4.0-alpha1`.
+This indicates that these versions are still under development and may be changed multiple times.
+These versions in development can be used in prerelease versions of packages, but breaking changes can still occur.
 Once the pre-relase suffix is removed, however, the specification at that version becomes immutable.
 Further changes must follow the process outlined below in _Changing a Specification_.

 ## Changing a Specification

-* Consider a proposal to change the specification in some way.
+Consider a proposal to change the specification in some way.
 The version number of the changed specification must be determined as follows:

-  * If the proposed change makes the specification stricter than it is at `x.y.z`, the new version number will be `X.0.0`, where `X = x + 1`.
+  * If the proposed change introduces changes in the format of the files that require manual changes in packages, the new version number will be `X.0.0`, where `X = x + 1`.
 That is, we bump up the major version.
+    * Exception: When the proposed change is intended to address existing issues in packages like ambiguous mappings or security risks.
+    * Exception: When the proposed change affects a feature marked as technical preview.
+  * If the proposed change introduces support for a new feature that requires explicit support in the Stack, the new version will be `x.Y.0`, where `Y = y + 1`.
+That is, we bump up the minor version.
+See note below about compatibility between packages and the Stack.
+  * Any other change would be included in the next patch version, `x.y.Z` where `Z = z + 1`.
+This includes any change on validation that doesn't neccesarily lead to a change in the behaviour of the installed package.

-     * If the change is in a schema file, consider the `spec` the latest version, and add a JSON patch in the `versions` section to support older schemas.
+If the change is in a schema file, add a JSON patch in the `versions` section to continue supporting the previous format.

-     * If the change is in semantic rules, add a constraint in the rule, so they only apply on the indicated version range.
+If the change is in semantic rules, add a constraint in the rule, so they only apply on the indicated version range and package types.

-     * Add a changelog entry in the `spec/changelog.yml` file in the section of this major.
-  * If the proposed change makes the specification looser than it is at `x.y.z`, the new version number will be `x.Y.0`, where `Y = y + 1`.
-That is, we bump up the minor version and create a new changelog section in the `spec/changelog.yml` file.
-Note that adding new, but optional, constraints to a specification is a change that makes a specification looser.
-  * If the proposed change does not change the strictness of the specification at `x.y.z`, the new version number will be `x.y.Z`, where `Z = z + 1`.
-That is, we bump the patch version.
-     * Apply the proposed changes to the existing specification under the `spec` folder.
-     * Set the root-level `version` property in the specification's root `spec.yml` file to `x.y.Z`.
-     * Add a changelog entry in the `spec/changelog.yml` file in the section for this version.
+Remember to add a changelog entry in `spec/changelog.yml` for any change in the spec.
+If no section exist for the version determined by the above rules, please add the new section.
+Multiple `next` versions may exist at the same moment if multiple versions are in development.

 ## Version Compatibility between Packages and Specifications

 A package specifying its `format_version` as `x.y.z` must be valid against specifications in the semantic version range `[x.y.z, X.0.0)`, where `X = x + 1`.

+## Version Compatibility between Packages and the Stack

+Starting on Package Spec v3 and for some Elastic offerings, compatibility between packages and the Stack is based on the major and minor Package Spec version.

+Eventually all Elastic Stack offerings will have ranges of compatible versions.
+In these ranges the patch is ignored.
+So for example a Stack could be declared compatible with a minimum spec version of `2.0` and maximum of `3.0`.
+This would mean that it is compatible with packages using any spec version >= 2.0.0 and <3.1.0.

 ## Contributing